molinadavid/teslabox/README.md

 If the event is sensed on the rear, then the back camera is enlarged, otherwise - front.
 The side cameras are always smaller.

+### Raw footage
+Dashcam and sentry videos are always available through the Dashcam app on your Tesla, or by connecting TeslaBox using USB cable to your computer.

 ### Stream
 This is similar to Tesla's Sentry Mode Live Camera feature but available on any browser.
 To some extent, you can use it as a public security camera.